 Type the phone number of the integrated access system in this field.
-This phone number is used by a remote operator to access the system for a VT-100 session, via either ISDN D-channel dialing or a remote terminal system.
+This phone number is used by a remote operator to access the system for a VT-100 session, via either ISDN D-channel dialing or a Remote IMACS Terminal System (RITS).
 You can enter up to 10 numeric characters in this field.
 However, do not include any dashes in this entry.